cdobby18/cdobby18/README.md

 ## 🚀 About Me

 - 🧠 Learning and developing skills to become an **AI Engineer**
-- 💻 Building projects in **Machine Learning, Computer Vision, and LLMs**
 - 🤖 Passionate about building **real-world AI applications**
 - 🌏 **Philippines**